MicrosoftDocs/memdocs/sccm/core/understand/site-size-performance-faq.md

 ### How should I format the disks on my site server and SQL Server?

 Separate the Configuration Manager inboxes and SQL files on at least two different volumes.
-This separation allows you to optimize cluster allocation sizes, depending on the different characteristics of the I/O they perform.
+This separation allows you to optimize cluster allocation sizes for the different kinds of I/O they perform.

-For the volume hosting your sites server inboxes, use NTFS, with 4K or 8K allocation units.
+For the volume hosting your sites server inboxes, use NTFS with 4K or 8K allocation units.
 ReFS writes 64k even for small files.
 Configuration Manager has many small files, so ReFS can produce unnecessary disk overhead.

 For disks containing SQL database files, use either NTFS or ReFS formatting, with 64K allocation units.